au-heartbeat/Heartbeat/README.md

   - if PR exist: `Pipeline lead time` = `Job Complete Time` - `PR merged time`
   - if no PR: `Pipeline lead time` = `Job Complete Time` - `Job Start Time`

 ![Image 3-29](https://cdn.jsdelivr.net/gh/au-heartbeat/data-hosting@main/readme/13.png)\
 _Image 3-29，Lead time for changes Report_

-### 3.4.7 Dev Change Failure Rate
+### 3.4.7 Pipeline Change Failure Rate
-- Definition for ‘Dev Change Failure Rate': this metrics is different from the official definition of change failure rate, in heartbeat, we definite this metrics based on pipeline，which is the percentage of failed pipeline builds in the total pipeline builds
+- Definition for ‘Pipeline Change Failure Rate': this metrics is different from the official definition of change failure rate, in heartbeat, we definite this metrics based on pipeline，which is the percentage of failed pipeline builds in the total pipeline builds
   - Factors
     - Added pipelines
     - Selected pipeline steps
     - Selected Github branch for pipeline
     - Selected pipeline crews
-- Formula for `Dev Change Failure Rate` : `the number of build for (Status = failed)`/`the number of build for [（Status = passed & Valid = true）`+ `the number of build for (status=failed)]`
+- Formula for `Pipeline Change Failure Rate` : `the number of build for (Status = failed)`/`the number of build for [（Status = passed & Valid = true）`+ `the number of build for (status=failed)]`

 ![Image 3-30](https://cdn.jsdelivr.net/gh/au-heartbeat/data-hosting@main/readme/14.png)\
-_Image 3-30，Dev Change Failure Rate Report_
+_Image 3-30，Pipeline Change Failure Rate Report_

-### 3.4.8 Dev Mean time to recovery
+### 3.4.8 Pipeline Mean time to recovery
-- Definition for ‘Dev Mean time to recovery': this metrics is also different from the official definition of Mean time to recovery.
+- Definition for ‘Pipeline Mean time to recovery': this metrics is also different from the official definition of Mean time to recovery.
 This metrics comes from pipeline, and it records how long it generally takes to restore a pipeline when pipeline failed.
   - Factors
     - Collection date type (exclude weekend & holidays)
     - Added pipelines
     - Selected pipeline steps
     - Selected Github branch for pipeline
     - Selected pipeline crews
-- Formula for ‘Dev Mean time to recovery': `sum[the time difference between the first build fail and the last pass]`/ `the number of repairs`
+- Formula for ‘Pipeline Mean time to recovery': `sum[the time difference between the first build fail and the last pass]`/ `the number of repairs`

 ![Image 3-31](https://cdn.jsdelivr.net/gh/au-heartbeat/data-hosting@main/readme/15.png)\
 _Image 3-31，mean time to recovery